notiz-dev/notiz/content/blog/build-and-publish-your-first-github-action.md

 ---
 title: 'Build and publish your first GitHub Action'
-description: 'Build your first GitHub Action and deploy it to the Marketplace - Using Typescript 💙'
+description: 'Build your first GitHub Action and deploy it to the Marketplace - Using TypeScript 💙'
 published: true
 publishedAt: 2020-03-17T10:12:00.000Z
 updatedAt: 2020-03-17T10:12:00.000Z
 tags:
   - GitHub
-  - Typescript
+  - TypeScript
 keywords:
   - GitHub Action
 authors: